mmacgilvray18/Phospho_Network/README.md

 Shuffle kullback-Leibler results for use w/ FDR function.

-optional arguments:
+optional arguments:<br>
-  -h, --help            show this help message and exit -f , --file           Position Weight Matrix file, from Matt's script -i ITER, --iterations Total number of iterations, this will be divided by number of processes.
+  -h, --help            show this help message and exit<br>
+  -f , --file           Position Weight Matrix file, from Matt's script<br>
+  -i ITER, --iterations Total number of iterations, this will be divided by number of processes.<br>
-  -p PROC, --processes  Number of processes to run, be smart don't use more than you have!
+  -p PROC, --processes  Number of processes to run, be smart don't use more than you have!<br>

 ************************************************************************